abhijayrajvansh/crypto-trading-bot/README.md

 | Profit So Far: 0
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-- Currently this bot idea is archived because scrapping of data using selenium does not fit.
+- Currently this bot is archived because scrapping isn't efficient here.
-- Preferred using API and scraping without some GUI driver like selenium.